 Regardless of public opinion, the fact that many correctional facilities are in a state of disrepair is a concern.
 Initiatives to decrease overcrowding and improve conditions for inmates (and workers) may help provide safer environments that are more conducive to rehabilitation efforts.
 Building or renovating a criminal justice facility, however, comes with its own unique set of challenges compared to other commercial construction projects.

 It is critical that all key stakeholders and decision makers are on the same page and working towards the same project goals.
 This is especially important if community approval is needed for the project.
 Begin by sharing existing conditions that are driving the need.
-Examples include inspection reports or sunrise authorizations, interviews with jail staff, personal tours of existing space to show non-compliance or inefficiencies, and an operational/cost analysis.
+Examples include inspection reports or sunset authorizations, interviews with jail staff, personal tours of existing space to show non-compliance or inefficiencies, and an operational/cost analysis.
 Next, discuss solutions, timing, estimated costs, and financing options.

 Before a project can move forward it’s important to understand the options for construction financing, how to secure financing, the types of financing available (bonds, credits, refinance, etc.), and when financing should take place.